manicinc/magiclogger/docs/architecture.md

 ## Executive Summary

-MagicLogger revolutionizes logging infrastructure through its **Universal Color Logging Standard** - the first specification that preserves text styling across any language, transport, or platform.
+MagicLogger maintains a **universal color logging standard** (MAGIC), a specification that preserves text styling across any language, transport, or platform.
 Unlike traditional logging libraries that lose formatting when logs are serialized, MagicLogger's MAGIC Schema maintains color and style information as structured data that can be reconstructed anywhere.
 This enables developers to see beautifully styled logs in production dashboards, just as they appear in local development.
+MagicLogger is relatively high-performant in tests but it only aims to perform "good enough" rather than best in class, and allows users to sacrifice bytes of traffic to store styles with each log if they so choose.

+MAGIC logs are for users who plan to spend a lot of time in dashboards perviewing logs, and want to enjoy a visually clear and stylized experience in development and in production.

 **Revolutionary Innovations**:
 1. **MAGIC Schema**: An open standard for preserving log styling across languages and platforms